Dungeons & Dragons Books Are Up to 70% Off On Amazon

 - Tasha's Cauldron of Everything - 48% off

 'On a related note, as part of their product drops surrounding the film Dungeons & Dragons: Honor Among Thieves, Hasbro unveiled Dicelings – oversized twenty-sided dice that transform into a classic D&D monster.
-The Orange Beholder variant is currently on sale here on Amazon for only $11.99 which is 14% off list.
-Inside that link you'll find additional variants like the Mimic, Owlbear, Beholder, and more.0comments
+The Orange Beholder variant is currently on sale here on Amazon for only $6.99 which is 50% off list.
+Inside that link you'll find additional variants like the Mimic, Owlbear, Beholder, and more – some of which are also heavily discounted.0comments